The small village of Brampton Abbotts is just a few miles to the north of Ross-on-Wye.

 The village is currently without a working church building as St Michael and All Angels had to be closed in 2008 when the roof was found to be unsafe.
 Since that time work has been going on to try to secure a future for the building, either restored to use as a church building or converted for other use.
 You can see what’s going on via the regeneration group’s Facebook Page

-We are delighted to report that a grant of £213, 500 from the Heritage Lottery Fund has now been secured.
-Furthermore, that the grant has been match funded by grants from the Hereford Historic Churches Trust and the Allchurches Trust.
+We are delighted to report that a grant of £213,500 from the Heritage Lottery Fund will be paid to Hereford Diocese as soon as works are due to commence.
+We have also received small grants from Hereford Historic Churches Trust and the Allchurches Trust.
+More details to follow.

 Thanks to National Lottery players, we are now able to turn our vision into a reality.